danstadler-pdx/grafana-keycloak/README.md

 ### Simple network setup

-By putting Grafana on localhost, and Keycloak on EC2, your networking can be very simple for OIDC: both the browser and Grafana can use the remote EC2 address for their respective roles (browser redirection, API calls), without you needing to manage a more complex networking setup.
+By putting Grafana on your own machine, and Keycloak on EC2, your networking can be very simple for OIDC: both the browser and Grafana can use the remote EC2 address for their respective roles (browser redirection, API calls), without you needing to manage a more complex networking setup.
 (You are more than welcome to try other ways of doing this if you are comfortable with the networking requirements.)

 ### Secure communications